 Industrial control systems (ICS) devices control real-time industrial and physical processes in energy-delivery systems, manufacturing, transportation, and chemical infrastructure.
 The need for securing ICS networks from cyber attacks is strong; unfortunately, it is unclear which traditional information technology (IT) cybersecurity tools can be safely applied in the ICS environment.
 The Safe Active Scanning for Energy Delivery Systems (SASEDS) project is investigating the potential impacts to energy delivery system (EDS) networks caused by active scanning.
 In order to understand the impacts of active scanning, LLNL has developed active scanning tools to execute scans on testbed equipment ranging from common, benign scans to extremely aggressive scans in realistic, production-like environments, that impose significant burdens on EDS devices.
 The results of these experiments will be shared with industry partners and will help adopt active scanning as a standard security practice, without jeopardizing safety and reliability.

 Skyfall is an energy-delivery system testbed representative of a common utility substation.
-The Skyfall testbed is connected to ParGrid, LLNL’s coupled power transmission and communication model, offering a hardware-in-the-loop (HIL) simulation and analysis capability for supervisory control and data acquisition (SCADA) devices in a production-like environment.
+The Skyfall testbed is connected to ParGrid, LLNL’s coupled power transmission and communication model, offering a hardware-in-the-loop (HIL) simulation and analysis capability for supervisory control and data acquisition (SCADA) devices in a production-like environment (see S&TR, December 2018).
 Skyfall is connected to LLNL’s HPC capabilities, enabling the processing of high-complexity models and analysis across a large number of different scenarios at scale.
 Skyfall is currently used to test for vulnerability and grid-level impact analysis, firmware analysis, and malware analysis.